infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - chore: add more options to api
 - chore: lower priority filter should execute first
 - chore: refactory permission options to array
+- chore: add support for converting floats in InterfaceToInt

 ## 1.1.4 (2025-03-14)
 ### Breaking changes